mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 While human in all respects, the Zhodani differ slightly in appearance from those of Solomani or Vilani ancestry.
-They tend to be tall and lithe, averaging close to two metres in height and massing roughly 90 kilograms.
+They tend to be tall and lithe, averaging close to two meters in height and massing roughly 90 kilograms.
 Complexions are predominantly swarthy and hair colour usually black or brown.
 Blond hair is uncommon but a mutation that occurred on Zhdant in the last 10,000